sajadn/Exemplar-VAE/README.md

 ## Exemplar-VAE
-Repository for reproducing results in the paper.
+Code for reproducing results in the paper: >[Exemplar VAE](https://arxiv.org/abs/2004.04795)

 ## Requirements
 ```